Alaska chief justice defends judicial selection process, as senator introduces bill to change it - Alaska Public Media

 Some jury trials will restart in March.

-Bolger noted that the judiciary proposed a slight increase in its budget.
-But he added that this follows budget cuts over the past six years, and said that the courts have been a careful steward of state funding.
+Bolger noted the judiciary proposed a slight increase in its budget.
+It follows budget cuts over the past six years, he said, the courts have been a careful steward of state funding.